Contact Us

 Nicole Tarrant, LCSW

-Role at SHARE: Nicole joined the SHARE team in September 2022 and serves as a counselor at the center.
-Her focus is on providing direct services to members of the Yale community, including on-call response via SHARE’s 24/7 hotline, facilitation for student support groups, individual supportive counseling, and short-term trauma-focused therapy for experiences of sexual misconduct.
+Role at SHARE: Nicole joined the SHARE team in September 2022 and serves as a clinician at the center.
+Her focus is on providing direct services to members of the Yale community, including crisis response via SHARE’s 24/7 on-call service, facilitation for student support groups, advocacy, individual supportive counseling and short-term trauma-focused therapy for experiences of sexual misconduct.

-Background: Nicole is a Licensed Clinical Social Worker who earned her Bachelor of Science Degree in Human Development and Family Studies at The University of Connecticut and a Master of Social Work degree at Fordham University.
-She has several years of experience working with adolescents, adults, and families in a variety of settings, including the home environment, residential placements, hospital and outpatient settings, providing therapeutic strategies and crisis intervention.
+Background: Nicole is a Licensed Clinical Social Worker (LCSW) who earned her Bachelor of Science Degree in Human Development and Family Studies at The University of Connecticut and a Master of Social Work degree at Fordham University.
+She has several years of experience working with adolescents, adults, and families in a variety of settings, including the home environment, residential placements, hospital and outpatient settings, where she provided therapeutic strategies and crisis intervention.

-Nicole strives to engage clients and families in a collaborative, individualized and fulfilling treatment process.
+Nicole strives to engage clients in a collaborative, individualized and fulfilling treatment process.
 Nicole is passionate about acting as an advocate and role model to her clients, while utilizing a positive attitude, motivational skills, and excellent communication to establish rapport and develop a therapeutic relationship.
-She incorporates a multi-model approach to include the use of CBT, DBT and a strengths-based perspective to treat individuals with anxiety, depression, mood disorders, trauma and behavioral difficulties.
+She incorporates a multi-model approach to include the use of CBT, DBT and a strengths-based perspective.
 Nicole has completed Basic Training in Eye Movement Desensitization and Reprocessing (EMDR), an evidence-based treatment for trauma.

 Pronouns: She/Her/Hers